MichaelCurrin/dev-cheatsheets/cheatsheets/sql/rdbms/postgres.md

 ### Login

-Here we use a user named `postgres`.
+Here we use a user named `postgres`:

 ```sh
 $ psql -U postgres
 ```

-The console will now look like this:
+The console will then look like this:

 ```
 postgres=#